 We determine the annualized historical net loss rate for each loan category using a trailing three-year net charge-off average.
+We then apply a loss emergence period factor to the historical net loss rate to account for the time it takes to identify the loss after a loss-causing event.
 While historical net loss experience provides a reasonable starting point for our analysis, historical net losses, or even recent trends in net losses, do not by themselves form a sufficient basis to determine the appropriate level of the allowance for loan losses.
 Therefore, we also consider and adjust historical net loss factors for qualitative factors that impact the inherent risk of loss associated with our loan categories within our total loan portfolio.
 These include:

-- Changes in the volume and severity of past due, nonaccrual and adversely classified loans - Changes in the nature and volume of the portfolio and in the terms of loans - · Changes in the value of the underlying collateral for collateral dependent loans - Changes in lending policies and procedures, including changes in underwriting standards and collection, charge-off, and recovery practices not considered elsewhere in estimating credit losses - Changes in the quality of the loan review system - · Changes in the experience, ability, and depth of lending management and other relevant staff - Changes in international, national, regional, and local economic and business conditions and developments that affect the collectibility of the portfolio - · The existence and effect of any concentrations of credit, and changes in the level of such concentrations - The effect of other external factors such as competition and legal and regulatory requirements on the level of estimated credit losses in the existing portfolio or pool
+- Changes in the volume and severity of past due, nonaccrual and adversely classified loans - Changes in the nature and volume of the portfolio and in the terms of loans - · Changes in the value of the underlying collateral for collateral dependent loans - Changes in lending policies and procedures, including changes in underwriting standards and collection, charge-off, and recovery practices not considered elsewhere in estimating credit losses - Changes in the quality of the loan review system - · Changes in the experience, ability, and depth of lending management and other relevant staff - Changes in international, national, regional, and local economic and business conditions and developments that affect the collectibility of the portfolio - The existence and effect of any concentrations of credit, and changes in the level of such concentrations - The effect of other external factors such as competition and legal and regulatory requirements on the level of estimated credit losses in the existing portfolio or pool